vim-ctrlspace/vim-ctrlspace/README.md

 Of course, there are many plugins allowing you to see, change, and manage buffers.
 In fact, **Vim-CtrlSpace** has been started as a set of improvements of a such existing plugin.
 It was named [VIM bufferlist](https://github.com/roblillack/vim-bufferlist) by Rob Lillack.
-It was a neat and tiny plugin (270 LOC), but a bit abandoned.
+That was a neat and tiny plugin (270 LOC), but a bit abandoned.
 Now, about 7 months later, **Vim-CtrlSpace** has about 2.5K LOC and still uses some code of that Rob's plugin :).

 Typical Vim usage, exhibited by many Vim power users, is to treat tabs as units of work on different topics.
-If, for example, I'm working on a web application with User management, I can have a tab containing a User model and test files, perhaps a User controller file, and some view files.
+If, for example, I work on a web application with User management, I can have a tab containing a User model and test files, perhaps a User controller file, and some view files.
 If it would be possible (actually in **Vim-CtrlSpace** it is!)
 I could name that tab "Users".
 Then, if I move to, let's say Posts I can have similar set of open files in the next tab.
-That way I can move back and forward between these two concerns.
-In the third one I could have e.g. config files, etc.
+That way I can go back and forward between these two concerns.
+In the third tab I could have e.g. config files, etc.

 This approach works, and works very well.
-In fact, you can even never touch the real buffer list down there.
-You can disable so called *hidden* buffers to make sure you manage only what you see in tabs.
+In fact, you can never touch the real buffer list down there.
+You can even disable so called *hidden* buffers to make sure you manage only what you see in tabs.

 I was working that way a long time.
-But there are some subtle issues behind the scene ;).
+However, there are some subtle issues behind the scene.
 The first one is the screen size.
 With this approach you are limited to the screen size.
-At some point the code in split windows doesn't fit the windows at all, even if you have a full HD screen with Vim maximized.
-The second one is a lot of distraction.
+At some point the code in split windows doesn't fit those windows at all, even if you have a full HD screen with Vim maximized.
+The second issue is a lot of distraction.
 Sometimes you might want just to focus on a one particular file.
 To address that I have developed a tool called [Vim-Maximizer](https://github.com/szw/vim-maximizer). *Vim-Maximizer* allows you to temporarily maximize one split window, just by pressing `F3` (by default).
-It is even shown in the demo movie above.
-That was cool, but still I needed something better, especially since I started working on 13-inch laptop.
+This can be seen in the demo movie above.
+That was cool, but still I needed something better, especially since I started working on 13-inch laptop...

 And that was the moment when **Vim-CtrlSpace** came to play.